 1. The sensors in the Pliance pad measure the pressures on the horse's back and change color with increases in pressure.
 Blue indicates lower pressure; yellows are higher pressure.
 A broader colored area means a wider pressure distribution.

 2. The moving line in the center of the graph traces the rider's center of pressure.
 Large loops indicate a rider who is out of balance.
 A small, dense pattern means the rider is stable and balanced.
 When the video stops, the loops in the line pattern on the left shows that the test rider was unstable in her own saddle.
 The tight and tidy pattern on the right shows that the same rider was much more stable on the same horse when she rode in the EQ Flapless Saddle.

 In March, 2016, an international team led by renowned research expert Dr. Hilary Clayton gathered at the Animal Rehab Institute in Loxahatchee, FL to study the EQ flapless dressage saddle system.
 This initial study was designed to measure the EQ system’s effect on horses, riders and the horse/rider interface.
 Using the scientifically-validated Novell/Pliance computerized pressure sensor system along with other measuring and assessment tools, upper level dressage horses completed a riding pattern created by Dr. Clayton wearing their own saddle and the EQ flapless dressage saddle.
-Tests were performed in randomized order, and the results - soon to be published - showed that the EQ system gives the rider more stability in all gaits, but most dramatically in the extended trot, while the riders reported substantially increased performance on a variety of indexes, from elasticity and freedom, to better responsiveness to the aids.
+Tests were performed in randomized order, and the results - published here- in June 2018 showed that the EQ system gives the rider more stability in all gaits, but most dramatically in the extended trot, while the riders reported substantially increased performance on a variety of indexes, from elasticity and freedom, to better responsiveness to the aids.